FarronF/limerick-council-meetings/meetings/2019/07/15-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick -  20th May 2019.md

 Tender of works must then take place.
 Our representative Brendan Moore will

-work with residents in relation to this matter keeping them informed by way of--- 5
+work with residents in relation to this matter keeping them informed by way of
+---
+5

 regular updates.